 3443 Mill Road, Paso Robles, CA 93446, (805) 239-1616

-Meadowcroft Wines Harvest Experience is dedicated to the celebration of the harvest.
-To start the morning, guests will meet in the Meadowcroft Tasting Room in Sonoma Valley.
-Owner Tom Meadowcroft will lead attendees to the vineyard to help in the winery’s harvest of pinot noir grapes.
+Meadowcroft Wines’ Hands-On Harvest Experience allows guests to experience harvest up close and personal.
+Owner Tom Meadowcroft will lead attendees to the vineyard to help in the winery’s harvesting of pinot noir grapes.
 Sheers in hand, visitors will hand-pick grapes, getting a real taste for what the harvest experience is like.
-Following a morning in the fields, hungry attendees will be rewarded with a light breakfast in their sunny vineyard.
+Following a morning in the fields, hungry guests will be rewarded with a light breakfast at their tasting room.

 23574 Arnold Drive, Sonoma, California 95476, (707) 934-4090

 Valley of the Moon Vintage Festival is a weekend dedicated to the celebration of harvest, community spirit, and the rich local history.
-Since 1897, in the Sonoma Valley tradition,this festival has marked 121 years of bountiful agriculture.
-The festival will include a Family Grape Stomp and Corporate Grape Stomp competition benefitting a local charity, the Annual Firefighter Water Fight, and a musical lineup featuring Sonoma County bands.
+Since 1897, this Sonoma Valley tradition has marked years of bountiful agriculture in Sonoma County.
+The festival will include a fun grape stomp competition benefitting a local charity, the Annual Firefighter Water Fight, and a musical lineup featuring local bands.
 Additionally, there will be a Get Your Glow on Parade where guests can dress up and light up their own floats, continuing the tradition of California’s second-longest-running parade.

-September is California Wine Month so come and celebrate Temecula style.
-This Crush 2018 event showcases the wines of 30+ member wineries in one location with culinary creations from over fifteen wineries, local restaurants, and caterers.
-Mix and mingle with winery owners and winemakers at this walk-about tasting of culinary delights and award-winning Temecula wines as you listen to the sweet sounds of Kai Kalama.
+September is California Wine Month so come and celebrate in true Temecula fashion.
+This Crush 2019 event showcases the wines of 30+ member wineries in one location, with culinary creations from over 15 wineries, local restaurants, and caterers.
+Mix and mingle with winery owners and winemakers at this walk-about tasting of culinary delights and award-winning Temecula wines as you listen to live music.

 35820 Rancho California Road, Temecula, CA. 92591, (951) 491-6551